squinkylabs/SquinkyVCV/docs/sq2.md

 To use step recording in Seq++, patch a CV and Gate to the corresponding inputs of Seq++.
 The VCV Core module "MIDI-CV" is a good source.
 Set the source to the degree of polyphony you want - just cranking it to 16 is fine.

-Once hooked up, playing a note on the keyboard will insert a note in Seq++ and move the cursor up.
+Once hooked up, playing a note on the keyboard will insert a note in Seq++ and move the cursor forward.
 The magic is all in how step recording decides what attributes to use for new notes.
 In many ways, step recording is very similar to entering notes from the computer keyboard.

 Here are the rules: